-Strategles Associate d Actions Wellbeing Benefits Contributions to Health, Happiness, Wellbeing, and Connectedness Work to achieve residential and streetscape municipal solid waste diversion targets SW 1-2, 8 B Reducing waste that is sent to the landfill in the community can provide meaning and purpose as community members may see themselves more as stewards of the environment 5 8 Providing multi-waste stations as a streetscape amenity in new developments increases opportunities for casual interaction between neighbours (particularly when co-located with other community assets e.g. community gardens) Target multifamily buildings and commercial SW 3, 9-10. × Increased access to multi-stream waste disposal will improve the ease of diverting waste buildings with high organic waste amounts 31 Increased sense of pride and community associated with the entire community acting as stewards of the environment

-Strategies Associate d Actions Wellbeing Benefits Contributions to Health, Happiness, Wellbeing, and Connectedness Improve drop-off station waste stream infrastructure, operations, and communications to increase diversion rate SW 4 × Improving drop-off station infrastructure will-increase the ease and convenience of dropping off waste Establish a wood waste ban and support companies to achieve DLC waste reduction SW 5, 11 ۵ Increasing the diversion of wood waste from landfills can lead to greater conservation of natural resources, improving community resilience
+SOLID WASTE Strategies Associated Actions Wellbeing Benefits Contributions to Health, Happiness, Wellbeing, and Connectedness Work to achieve residential and streetscape municipal solid waste diversion SW 1-2, 8 \$ Reducing waste that is sent to the landfill in the community can provide meaning and purpose as community members may see themselves more as stewards of the environment targets 00 Providing multi-waste stations as a streetscape amenity in new developments increases opportunities for casual interaction between neighbours (particularly when co-located with other community assets e.g. community gardens) Target multifamily buildings and SW 3, 9-10 X Increased access to multi-stream waste disposal will improve the ease of diverting waste commercial buildings with high organic waste amounts JR. Increased sense of pride and community associated with the entire community acting as stewards of the environment Improve drop-off station waste stream infrastructure, operations, and communications to increase diversion rate SW 4 X • Improving drop-off station infrastructure will increase the ease and convenience of dropping off waste Establish a wood waste ban and support companies to achieve DLC waste reduction SW 5, 11 0 Increasing the diversion of wood waste from landfills can lead to greater conservation of natural resources, improving community resilience